mainIine/foe-helper-docs/en/module/battleground/README.md

 ## Configuration

-Configuration menu enables changing the level of details in the Guild Battleground menu
+The configuration menu enables changing the level of detail in the Guild Battleground menu

 ![Configuration menu](https://github.com/user-attachments/assets/33ab1c78-d10e-4c55-a72a-1a2910063078)

-The Congiuration is structured top-to-bottom as follows:
+The Configuration is structured top-to-bottom as follows:
 - **Show Guilds** - If selected, names of Guilds owning sectors are displayed in the menu
 - **Show only adjacent sectors countdowns** - If selected, only adjacent sectors are displayed in the menu (selected by default)
 - **Show own sectors countdowns** - If selected, own sectors are displayed in the menu with countdowns until unlock